 So, it seems to me that for an idea or hypothesis to become a scientific theory it has to go through a long, proper and strict process.
 The hypothesis is looked at by several scientist in the field who run experiments repeatedly and ending with the same or better conclusions.
 Once the hypothesis is overwhelmingly agreed upon within the community after testing, it then becomes an actual scientific theory.

-Scientific theories are open to scrutiny and can be disproven at any time.
+Scientific theories are open to scrutiny and can be disproven at any time if evidence is found, tested and proven to show that scientific theory to no longer be valid.
 And they can also be improved upon as more knowledge of the theory comes in and with refined technology.